efezinoidisi/alx-system_engineering-devops/0x00-shell_basics/README.md

 - The file 14-copy_html contains script that copies all html files from the working directory to the parent of the working directory.

+- 100-lets_move contains script that moves all files beginning with an uppercase letter from the current directory to the directory /tmp/u.

 -